 Walk the Talk Forum Series 2021

-In the lead up to the conference, the NEAC Program Committee is organising online panels of national and international experts for the Walk the Talk Forum Series 2021.
-This series will look at some of the most pressing issues in the prevention of elder abuse and ageism, covering topics that will be developed further at the conference.
-The next forum is on 15 June 2021, World Elder Abuse Awareness Day.
-In the meantime, you can watch a recording of Forum 1, from 1 March this year, entitled “Unveiling Ageism, Elder Abuse and Rights in the Age of COVID-19.
-Forum 1 featured:
+In the lead up to the conference, EAAA and COTA Tasmania, with the invaluable assistance of the NEAC Program Committee, has been hosting online panels of national and international experts for the Walk the Talk Forum Series 2021.
+This series looks at some of the most pressing issues in the prevention of elder abuse and ageism, covering topics that will be developed further at the conference.
+The next forum is on the International Day of Older Persons, 1 October 2021.